bmeurant/technical-docs/software-architecture/architectural-styles/layered.md

 ---
 # Layered Architecture

-The **Layered Architecture** is one of the most common and foundational architectural styles, serving as the default starting point for many applications.
+The **Layered Architecture** is one of the most common and foundational [[software-architecture/architectural-styles/|architectural style]], serving as the default starting point for many applications.
 It organizes an application by grouping related functionality into stacked, horizontal layers.
 Each layer has a specific responsibility and should ideally only communicate with the layer directly below it.

 * **Core Principles:**
     * **Separation of Concerns:** Each layer is responsible for a specific concern (e.g., presentation, business logic, data access).
 This makes the system easier to understand and maintain.